 Saturday, February 08, 2014

+World War III decimated Earth and society; the surviving members of the human race clustered together in settlements on the Australian continent in the former state of Victoria.
 Eighteen-year-old Ethan Jones has grown up in one of these city-settlements, Newhome, on the outskirts of what is left of Melbourne.
-He leads a successful team of 5 friends that forage for metals and other useful items amongst its ruins.
+He leads a successful team of five friends that forage for metals and other useful items amongst its ruins.
+Ethan, however, has a secret.
+Ethan is a mutant with enhanced hearing and echolocation abilities that would earn him a death sentence if the powers-that-be found out.

 The success of this team (far outstripping that of the other forager teams) attracts the attention of the “Custodians”: the militaristic overseers of the city and the guardians of the status quo.
 Under the pretext of protecting Ethan’s team from the horrific marauders known as the “Skels” that haunt the Melbourne ruins, a team of Custodians accompany them out of the city for a day of foraging.

-The action was tense, tight, and held a number of twists that I never saw coming.
-As I read, I did not want to put the book down, respect the clock, and get on with what needed doing (sleep, work, etc.) in my day-to-day.
+The action was tense and tight, with a number of twists that I never saw coming.
+As I read, I did not want to put the book down, respect the clock, or get on with what needed doing (sleep, work, etc.) in my day-to-day.
 I just needed to read “one more chapter.”
-I truly enjoyed this book and will have to build up my stamina for when the Forager sequel – Infiltrator – comes out later in 2014.
+Bravo to the author for a great start to his trilogy.

 No comments: